WalletHub, Financial Company

 - Chip-and-signature vs. chip-and-PIN: Most chip cards distributed in the U.S. are chip-and-signature cards.
 They’re not as safe as chip-and-PIN cards because it’s easier to forge someone’s signature than to guess their PIN.
 Both are still safer than magnetic stripe cards.

-Chip cards are safer than magnetic stripe cards, but the added security is only as good as the merchant’s ability to process chip card transactions.
+It’s important to note, though, that chip cards do still have magnetic stripes because not all merchants have card readers capable of accepting chip cards.
 If a store does not have a point-of-sale device that’s chip-enabled, meaning there’s no slot for you to dip your credit card, then your transaction will be processed using the magnetic stripe on the back of the card.
-Your transaction will be less safe as a result.
+As a result, chip cards are not as safe as they could be.
+The magnetic stripe could still be copied, allowing fraudsters to make purchases where a chip is not required.

 People also ask